auratechmind/laravel-blog/README.md

 11. Please run `composer dump-autoload`, if you come across any Class not found exceptions and you haven’t done anything wrong

+#### Note:
+This module is tested in fresh copy of laravel 5.
+If you have customised your application then please change as per your application.

 ## Demo
 http://plugins.auratechmind.net/laravel-blog/public/